artkonekt/artkonekt.com/source/_posts/2017-08-14-concord-reusable-and-extensible-modules-for-laravel.md

 I don't prefer copypaste, but today I say it is better then investing efforts in YAGNI features, that only create noise.

-After growing from solo to a team, and being specialized to E-commerce, one day I realized that it's approximately the 15th time in my life I'm implementing the "Add To Cart" functionality.
+But after growing from solo to a team, and being specialized to E-commerce, one day I realized that it's approximately the 15th time in my life I'm implementing the "Add To Cart" functionality.

 I became angry.
 And bitter.
 And annoyed.
 Is that my professional career?
 Implementing basic things for all my life?
 To start from `CREATE TABLE products` all the time?